 Consumer confidence is still lacking in the United States and yet it is essential to the sustainability of the economic recovery.
 The Conference Board and the Thomson Reuters/University of Michigan indices are still very low in October.
 The labor market keeps people worrying about the future.
 It will not improve without a growth of at least three percent for a few quarters, and such a growth is difficult to achieve in the USA without a significant increase in consumption.
 It is a vicious circle.

+After four months of decline, canadian consumer confidence improved in October based on a Conference Board of Canada survey, but not enough to anticipate a strong increase in expenditures.
 In Europe, consumer sentiment is more encouraging than in North America.
 In September and in October, it is at the same level than the historical average according to surveys conducted for the European Commission.

 Many stock markets around the world closed lower Friday than at the end of the previous week.
 Nothing to worry about taking into account the increases of the last few weeks.
 The markets are awaiting the results of the FOMC meeting of November 2 and 3 as to the extent of the new monetary expansion (QE2) in the US over the coming months.